 As for the neck, it’s a maple piece that is combined with torrified maple as a glued in fretboard.
 This fretboard also has classic white dot markers and 22 frets.
 After all that, there’s just a basic Gibson headstock decorated with a golden logo.

-Even though the neck and the body are two separate pieces, it doesn’t feel like they are when you’re holding the guitar.
+Even though the neck and the body are two separate pieces (bolt-on neck), it doesn’t feel like they are when you’re holding the guitar.
 There’s a nice smooth transition between the neck and the body, and there is surprisingly no fret buzz or sharp edges.